pythonhacker/pyconindia-2018-talk/large_scale_crawler.md

 * Most of these services limit your concurrent connections (usually 100-200 connections max)
 * You don't have control over the actual proxy servers.
 * You share the proxy nodes with others - not great for security.
-* Your costs escalate pretty soon if your crawls are huge.
+* Your costs escalate pretty soon if your crawls are huge and continuous.

 ---